rubyguides

 String#chomp

-chomp removes trailing line separators from a string.
+chomp removes trailing line separators from input text.
 It handles the common line-ending styles (Unix LF, old Mac CR, Windows CRLF) and lets you specify custom separators.
+That makes it a small but dependable tool for cleaning up content from files, terminals, and network input.

 Signature